Tag Archive: The Priory Investigates…

 • ST MARY’S THE VIRGIN CHURCH: STAINDROP

-ST MARY’S THE VIRGIN CHURCH: STAINDROP This day was to prove to be our most significant to date with many pieces of the quest jigsaw puzzle falling into place.
+ST MARY’S THE VIRGIN CHURCH: STAINDROP: This day was to prove to be our most significant to date with many pieces of the quest jigsaw puzzle falling into place.
 The meanings and purpose of the past, present and future were to be revealed in the here and now; but yet as always only those meant to know will have heard the whisperings….
 The church was full of very significant artifacts which were very relevant to our quests and to the teachings of The Priory as a whole.
 The metaphysical world simply collides with the mundane world here with some very wonderful and magical occurences revealed… It is of no further suprise that there are many Templar and Masonic features prominent about the church.

 St Mary’s Church Staindrop from the outside, showing the ‘Eastern Star’ sundial above the porch, a good indication of more to come….